 But most tasks anyone can do, given the training we provide.Become a volunteer

 Everyone who wants to stand in a council target ward, must complete this questionnaire.
-If you just want to get your name on the ballot paper so that voters can vote for the Green Party in your ward (a non-target candidate) you do not need to complete this form.
+If you just want to get your name on the ballot paper so that voters can vote for the Green Party in your ward (a non-target candidate) you do not need to complete this questionnaire.

-If you have any difficulties completing the survey, email the Oxfordshire Green Party Elections co-ordinator with the same information, and any questions you have.
-We can arrange meetings with councillors and campaigners to answer any questions on what our councillors do, or how to win an election.
-Or read Councillor David William's presentation on Green councillors.Take the survey
+If you have any difficulties completing the questionnaire, email the Oxfordshire Green Party Elections co-ordinator with the same information, and any questions you have.Take the survey

 Cheryl Briggs posted about Home on Facebook 2018-02-10 17:57:44 +0000I pledged to vote for Oxfordshire Green Party5,035 VOTES FOUND12,000 votes

 @CherylOxon tweeted link to Volunteer.
 2019-09-27 16:04:53 +0100I signed up to volunteer for Oxfordshire Green Party.
 Join me! https://www.greenoxfordshire.com/volunteer?recruiter_id=832683

-Oxfordshire Green Party is running campaigns to fight homelessness, save local community facilities, tackle air pollution, ban single-use plastics and generally improve the quality of your local council services by getting more Green Party members elected at all levels of government.
-Already our elected Green councillors have already got local councils to divest from fossil fuels, improve cycling facilities and require 50% social housing in new developments.
+Oxfordshire Green Party is campaigning for a Green New Deal by getting more Green Party members elected at all levels of government.
+Already our elected Green councillors have got local councils to divest from fossil fuels, declare a climate emergency, improve cycling facilities and require 50% social housing in new developments.

-We don't have much money, but we do have thousands of members and supporters in Oxfordshire.
-Will you join us to help make a difference in your local area?
+We're not funded by big business or rich people, but we do have thousands of members and supporters in Oxfordshire.
+Will you help make a difference?
 Please sign up below to volunteer in any way you can.
 Or if you would like to speak to someone about it, please phone Kate Robinson on 07582 903996 to find how you can help, at a time that suits you.

 Cheryl Briggs posted about Event booking on Facebook 2016-12-09 17:10:40 +0000Just made a donation to Oxfordshire Green Party